 I need to focus on what really matters, and this recurring meeting probably isn’t it.

-That’s how Zoom rose above the conference call bullshit bingo game.
+That’s how Zoom rose above the conference call bingo game.

 Zoom was born out of WebEx, which was founded in 1995 and acquired by Cisco for $3.2 billion in 2007.

 So we can rip Zoom all we want.
-And make no mistake: I will rip away because I hate conference calls as much as email now that Zoom has made everyone expect video calls.
+And I’ll rip away for 2 reasons: (1) I hate conference calls almost as much as email, and (2) call culture worsens as micromanagers perfect Zoom meddling.

 But conference call bullshit bingo and other jokes aside, Zoom is genius for 3 reasons:

-This fall, make it a habit to say that lower-left phrase on a call at least once a month then bounce.
+So make it a habit to say that lower-left bingo card phrase on a call at least once a month, then bounce.